-This vegan cauliflower soup is incredibly creamy and flavorful with the perfect amount of heat, and it's naturally gluten-free, oil-free, and low-carb.
-It's easy to make with simple pantry ingredients and it's ready in just 45 minutes!
+This spicy cauliflower soup is incredibly flavorful with the perfect amount of heat balanced by creamy coconut milk.
+It's easy to make with simple pantry ingredients like red lentils and curry paste and it's ready in 1 hour!
+It's naturally gluten-free and low-carb.

-This spicy vegan cauliflower soup features cauliflower florets and red lentils that have been simmered in a delicious curried broth before being blended with coconut milk to create a velvety, silky smooth texture!
-Tender cauliflower florets and creamy coconut milk perfectly balance the spicy red curry, it's a delicious combination!
+This spicy cauliflower soup features cauliflower florets and lentils that have been simmered in a delicious spicy broth before being blended with coconut milk to create a velvety, silky smooth texture!

-This recipe is naturally low-carb, gluten-free, oil-free, and vegan keto-friendly!
-It's also super easy to make and it' ready in 45 minutes!
+This delicious recipe is naturally low-carb, gluten-free, oil-free, and vegan keto-friendly!
+It's also super easy to make and it's ready to eat in 1 hour!

 Ingredients & Substitutions

-- Cauliflower: You can use fresh or frozen cauliflower, it won't impact the flavor either way.
+- Cauliflower - You can use fresh or frozen cauliflower, it won't impact the soup either way.
+Two large (peeled and chopped) russet potatoes or sweet potatoes or 1 cup raw cashews can be used instead.

-- Vegetable Broth: I always use the low-sodium version of this vegetable broth because it doesn't contain any added sugar or oil.
+- Vegetable Broth - I always use the low-sodium version of this vegetable broth because it doesn't contain any added sugar or oil.
+You could also use mushroom broth.

-- Canned Coconut Milk: It's important to use canned coconut milk in this recipe because the fat adds a lot of creaminess to the broth.
+- Coconut Milk - It's important to use canned coconut milk in this recipe because the fat adds a lot of creaminess to the soup.
+You can use unsweetened oat milk, but it won't make the soup texture as rich and creamy.

 How To Make It

 In a 6-quart dutch oven or large pot, saute the sliced onions until soft.
-Add the minced garlic and cook a few more minutes until fragrant (Photo 1).
-Add the cauliflower florets, curry paste, red lentils, water, broth, and dried seasonings (Photo 2).
+Add the minced garlic and cook until fragrant (Photo 1).
+Add the cauliflower florets, curry paste, lentils, water, broth, and dried seasonings (Photo 2).
 Let it cook until the vegetables and lentils are tender (Photo 3).

-Carefully transfer the vegetable mixture to a large blender cup and blend it until it's smooth and creamy (Photo 4).
+Take the pot off the heat and let the soup cool for 10 minutes.
+Then carefully transfer it to a large blender cup (fill it less than half way) and blend it in small batches until it's smooth and creamy (Photo 4).
 Pour the pureed soup back into the pot and stir in coconut milk and lemon juice (Photos 5 & 6).

-I like to serve this spicy cauliflower soup with a salad or baked potatoes with a couple of slices of Ezekial bread for dipping!
-The following side dishes would also be good options to serve:
+I like to serve this spicy cauliflower soup with a side salad drizzled with ranch dressing or baked potatoes + a couple of slices of Ezekial bread for dipping!
+The following side dish recipes would also be good options to serve with it.

 - Cilantro Lime Quinoa